 As there’s no sRGB emulation mode, some over-saturation can be detected when viewing SDR content, however, it’s not as excessive as it’s the case with LG’s Nano IPS (135% sRGB) or Adobe RGB (~150% sRGB) displays.

 So, you just get a bit punchier colors and more shade variety, nothing over-the-top.
-Still, an sRGB mode would be welcome for those who prefer higher accuracy.
+Still, an sRGB mode would be welcome for those who prefer higher accuracy, but if you have an AMD or NVIDIA GPU, there’s a software workaround for this.

 Further, the MSI G273QF has a peak brightness of 300-nits, which should suffice for all users planning to use the screen under normal lighting conditions or in moderately bright rooms.